cpendo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The '6-multiple permissions' file adds execute permission to the owner and the group owner and read permission to other users for the hello file.

 The '7-everybody' file adds execute permissions for hello file to the owner, owner group and other users.

+The '8-James Bond' file gives no permissions to the ownwer and owner group and all permissions to the other users.